stringkm/beautiful-jekyll/aboutme.md

 title: About Me
 ---

 Hello!
 Welcome to my page!
 My name is Katelyn Stringer and I'm an astronomy PhD student advised by [Prof. Lucas Macri](http://people.physics.tamu.edu/lmacri/) at Texas A&M University.
+I am also pursuing an Advanced Certificate in Applied Statistics.

-My research focus is time series analysis and classification of variable stars.
+- My main research focus is time series analysis and classification of variable stars, but I enjoy analyzing other types of data too!
 For more information, please click the "Projects" tab.
-Besides that:

 - I currently teach an undergraduate astronomy lab course.
 For more information, please click the "ASTR 102" tab.